 Bach, the Universe and Everything, which launches in October this year, will be led and performed by principal players of the orchestra and by the Choir of the Enlightenment, but also provides the springboard for another OAE initiative: Rising Stars of the Enlightenment.
 Eight gifted young singers at the start of their careers will work with the orchestra over two years, and sing the solos for the Sunday morning Cantatas.
 They include soprano Rowan Pierce, already well known in Baroque repertoire, and James Newby, who won the Kathleen Ferrier Award last year.
 ‘The sense of style and good practice they will learn from the OAE will be invaluable.
 Mark Padmore is patron of the scheme: his input is crucial in terms of taking singers and making sure they are equipped with good German in context.
 Mark’s the ultimate – he sells Bach in German to the Germans!’
 Woodhead hopes this will become a regular monthly diary date, encouraging both the intellectually curious and musically open-minded to come together to create a new community.
 Hall One will be transformed into a 21st-century mixture of Leipzig’s St Thomas’s Church and Zimmermann’s Coffee House.
 HW

-Orchestra of the Age of Enlightenment – The Time Traveler Bach, the Universe & Everything
+Orchestra of the Age of Enlightenment – The Undiscovered Universe: Schooled by Randomness Bach, the Universe & Everything

-Orchestra of the Age of Enlightenment – The Undiscovered Universe Bach, the Universe & Everything
+Orchestra of the Age of Enlightenment – The Ultimate Gene Edit Bach, the Universe & Everything

-Orchestra of the Age of Enlightenment – Choose Your Own Adventure Bach, the Universe & Everything
+Orchestra of the Age of Enlightenment – Choose Your Adventure Bach, the Universe & Everything